-- Where the implant is placed.
+- Where the doctor places the implant.
 The implant is either placed above the pectoral muscle or below it.

-- Where the incision is.
+- Where the doctor makes the incision.
 The incision can be close to or away from the areola.

 #2: How Might Different Breast Augmentation Surgery Techniques Impact Breastfeeding?